siggnal460/nixos-config/README.md

 ## Known Issues

-- On COSMIC DE when using the `nfs-client` module, if the servers are not properly exporting the shares it will case all sorts of odd bugs from Flatpak apps not working to causing the file manager to hang.
+- On COSMIC DE, if the servers are not properly exporting the shares it will case all sorts of odd bugs from Flatpak apps not working to causing the file manager to hang.